 That’s why we’d like to say a huge ‘thank you’ to…

-Our partnerships are invaluable for brands.
+Our partnerships are invaluable for brands and agencies.

 And they’re life-changing for students.